pkusys/Rummy/README.md

-# Rummy
+## 0. Introduction
 Rummy is a GPU-based vector query processing system for billion-scale datasets beyond GPU memory (with a single GPU).

+## 1. Implementation and reproducing
 The core implementation is in [DIR](https://github.com/Gold-Sea/Faiss-GPU/tree/main/faiss/pipe).

-**TO-DO**: Add detailed documentation for the code and reproducing the result on AWS.
+The evaluation code and reproduce results is in `<repo>/eval`.
+The environment set up is in `<repo>/Setup.md`.

+## 2. Contact
+For any question, please contact `zzlcs at pku dot edu dot cn`.

 The original documentation of Faiss is [here](https://github.com/Gold-Sea/Faiss-GPU/blob/main/README-faiss.md).